 Welcome To The Best Highway Safety Practices Institute New Website!

 The Institute is a 501(c)(3) nonprofit that provides professionals, policy makers, the press and the public with empirical data, findings, guidance, recommended practices and resources to advance best practices and fair laws.
 The Institute was founded in 2004, in Portland, Oregon by professionals who specialize in highway safety issues.
-The Institute focuses on education, research, best practices and their application, and assuring public policy is founded in best practices to achieve roadway safety and that the exercise of police powers thereof is Constitutional.
-We can make our roads safer, return to fair laws and reduce our carbon footprint, too.

 Best Practice is defined by those practices that have been verified by field research and are peer reviewed before adoption.

-In this Act, Congress entrusted this responsibility solely to licensed traffic engineering professionals and their institutions, because the tenets of their profession require studies to test a hypothesis, then peer review and verification before a standard, practice, procedure or principle can be incorporated into its engineering body of working knowledge.
+In this Act, Congress entrusted this field of science responsibility solely to licensed traffic engineering professionals and their institutions, because the tenets of their profession require studies to test a hypothesis, then peer review and verification before a standard, practice, procedure or principle can be incorporated into its engineering body of working knowledge.

 Get involved: Pick a topic or subject that you are concerned about, including tax deductible donations, and let "We the People" strive to make our roads safer.
 Knowledge is power, when applied, and we have the inalienable right to use it!